raldaghreer/Medical-Approval-Notification-Time-Analysis/README.md

-# medical-approvals-analysis
+# Medical-Approval-Notification-Time-Analysis
-medical approval analysis using excel
-This project includes a data analysis of medical approvals using Excel to determine the percentage of rejected approvals and identify the reasons for rejection.
+This project focuses on analyzing patient notification times for medical approvals to identify delays and improve response speed.
 ## tools
 - Excel
 - power BI
  ## result
- - 35% of requset are rejected
- - main reason is (ICD-10) code
+ 43% of patients were informed within 20 minutes
+ •-12% of patients were informed within 60 minutes •-30% of patients were informed after more than 60 minutes •- 13% of patients completed their approval and did not require notification